Being knackered all day every day isn’t something you have to accept or live with.

 These may seem like small changes but the longer it takes you to get into deep restful sleep the less actual deep sleep you will get before your alarm goes off, limiting recovery and ability to recharge your energy supplies.

 Think of your blood system as a delivery system, transporting energy and other essentials to your muscles and brain.
-If you are dehydrated your blood is thicker and therefore moves slower, inhibiting the delivery of these essentials.
+If you are dehydrated your blood is thicker and therefore moves more slowly, inhibiting the delivery of these essentials.

 Get 3-4 litres of fluid per day.
-Predominantly water but any teas & coffees can be included in your fluid intake as the diuretic effects are negligible compared to that fluid which you consume in the drink itself.
+Predominantly water but any teas & coffees can be included in your fluid intake as the diuretic effects are negligible compared to that liquid you consume in the drink itself.

 Lack of movement

 A sedentary body can lead to a sluggish circulation and foggy mind.
 If you work out first thing in the morning or later in the day, break up the rest of the day with short walks or some light stretching and get your circulation going and some blood to your brain.